misingnoglic/misingnoglic.github.io/_posts/2018-10-15-python-for-java-programmers-p3.markdown

 Now imagine you had a list of people you wanted to hire, but didn't have room for.
 You have now a list of `potential_employees`, and whenever you have room to hire someone, you want to hire the person who's been waiting the longest.
 You could do `potential_employees.pop(0)` to remove them from the front of potential_employees, and then add them to `employees`!
 That's a much better example!
 If you use a list in the `Last In First Out` (LIFO) model, it's called a `Stack`, and the list is used in the `First in First Out` (FIFO) model, it's called a `Queue`.
 These are good CS words to know, if you aren't already familiar.
 If you're studying for software interviews, correct usage of pop() will be extremely helpful in certain problems!

+If this `pop` section didn't make much sense to you, don't worry!
+Just know that you can use `pop` on a list to remove an item from a specific index.
+That's it!

 ### remove(item)

 nums.remove(item) will remove the first instance of `item` from `nums`.
 This is fairly self explanatory.